colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 By Friday, Observability stood at 4/5.
 Mean time to detection was 4.2 minutes.
 Trace coverage was 100%.
 Explainability was enabled across all three agents.
 And cost visibility showed LLM spend at $850 per day—within budget and fully attributable.

+The Trust Flywheel applied to Observability as well.
+Faster detection meant faster fixes.
+Faster fixes meant fewer user-visible problems.
+Fewer problems built user confidence.
+Confidence drove adoption.
+Adoption generated more data for better anomaly detection.
+Trust—in plain sight.

 ---

-## 📍 Checkpoint 1: Foundation Monitoring Active
+## ðŸ“ Checkpoint 1: Foundation Monitoring Active

 Two days into Week 11, and the diagnostic foundation was in place.